 The therapist will apply a similar course of treatment in EMDR therapy.

-In the absence of EMDR training, all you can do is work with memories.
+In the absence of specialist training in trauma, perhaps all you can do is work with memories.

 So what is trauma?

 Trauma is any threat to life or identity, mostly unexpected and overwhelms the defences.
 There is extreme helplessness involving fear and horror.
 Trauma is the piercing of body and psyche defences and survival involves fight/flight/freeze.

 Traumatic symptoms will invariably comprise of the following: Intrusion (the inability to keep memories of the event from returning), Avoidance (or numbing) (an attempt to avoid stimuli and triggers that may bring back those memories), Hyper Arousal (similar to jumpiness.
 It may include insomnia (trouble sleeping), a tendency to be easily startled, a constant feeling that danger or disaster is nearby, an inability to concentrate, extreme irritability, or even violent behaviour).

 Post-traumatic stress disorder, or PTSD, is a new name for a very old condition.
 It was known as “shell shock” or “battle fatigue” in the early 20th century.
 Previously, it had no name.
 In PTSD, a witness or victim of a tragic event is so haunted by memories of the event that personal health and personality is affected.

 The amygdala performs primary roles in the formation and storage of memories associated with emotional events.
 When assessing the role of the Amygdala think of it as the control desk in the brain.
 It will flash red warning lights at perceived threats.